Last updated on

 Tip Tuesday: How To Turn Cakes Into Cupcakes

 It’s Tuesday!
 Possibly my new favorite day of the week because it’s time for another cake tip.
-Today I wanted to answer one of the most frequently asked questions I get: “can I turn your cakes into cupcakes?”
+Today I wanted to answer one of the most frequently asked questions I get: “Can I turn your cakes into cupcakes?”

 My answer?
 I’m not 100% sure, to be honest.
 I’ve never made my cakes into cupcakes.
 I don’t actually love cupcakes (may sound strange but it’s fact.
 I’d just rather have cake).

 So, for today’s tip, I’d love YOUR help!
-I know many of you have turned my cake recipes into cupcakes and I’d love if you shared with us which recipes worked for you and if you made any adjustments.
+I know many of you have turned my cake recipes into cupcakes and I’d love it if you shared with us which recipes worked for you and if you made any adjustments.
 You’ll have to bake the cupcakes for less time but anything else?

 Excited for your help on this one!
 I always love how you help each other out on here.
 I have some responses from Instagram, but feel free to share more of your thoughts in the comments below.